 request that you work source attributions into the body of the provide additional, non-commercial resource information about your topic submission should, where appropriate, include resource suggestions for these sidebars, such as book titles, organizations,

 If you wish to submit a photograph to accompany your article, it should be horizontal and at least 600 pixels wide in JPG format.
 Please include photo credit information.
 If the photograph has been taken by someone other than the writer, we require a release signed by the photographer.
-If you are submitting a photo that included recognizable individuals other than you, you
+If you are submitting a photo that includes recognizable individuals other than you, you